English - Reading

-Our Reading Den is a sanctuary for all classes to choose, appreciate and experience a wider range of texts.
+The Den is a sanctuary for all children to choose, appreciate and experience a wider range of texts.
 Our children are provided with a comfortable, cosy and relaxing environment to enjoy a book of their choosing.
-Children are able to borrow books from our Reading Den to enjoy within school and at home.
-The Den is available for children to use independently as part of the school day, during dinnertime and breaktimes, and is used for focused reading sessions.
+Children are able to borrow books to enjoy within school and at home.
+The Den is available for children to use independently as part of the school day, during break times and it is also used for focused reading sessions.

 - V – Vocabulary